patchbanks/WaivOps-HH-LFBB/README.md

 ## HH-LFBB Dataset

-HH-LFBB is an open audio dataset containing a series of midi programmed drum recordings in the genre of hip hop and urban music rhythms.
-The current version contains 1796 audio loops recorded in uncompressed stereo WAV format.
-The dataset consists of unique drum sounds and rhythm compositions recorded at various tempo rates for large-scale augmentation.
+HH-LFBB is an open audio dataset that comprises a series of MIDI-programmed drum recordings in the hip-hop music genre.
+The dataset consists of 1796 audio loops recorded in uncompressed stereo WAV format, which feature unique drum sounds and rhythm compositions at various tempo rates.

 ## Dataset

-The purpose of this dataset is to provide accessible and copyright free content for machine learning applications in the field of music and audio research.
-A few use cases include tempo detection and classification, drum rhythm analysis, audio-to-midi conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design and signal processing.
+The primary objective of this dataset is to provide accessible and copyright-free content for machine learning applications in music and audio research.
+Some potential use cases for this dataset include tempo detection and classification, drum rhythm analysis, audio-to-MIDI conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design, and signal processing.

 ## Audio Demo